syncfusion-content/uwp-docs/uwp/DataGrid/Row-Height-Customization.md

 ## Fit the Row Height based on its content

 You can fit the row height based on its content in `QueryRowHeight` event handler using [GetAutoRowHeight](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.GridColumnSizer.html#Syncfusion_UI_Xaml_Grid_GridColumnSizer_GetAutoRowHeight_System_Int32_Syncfusion_UI_Xaml_Grid_GridRowSizingOptions_System_Double__System_Boolean_) method.
-This improves the readability of the content and it does not affect the loading performance of the SfDataGrid as the `QueryRowHeight` event triggered for rows in on-demand.
+This improves the readability of the content and it does not affect the loading performance of Data Grid as the `QueryRowHeight` event triggered for rows in on-demand.
 `GetAutoRowHeight` method returns `true` when the row height is calculated for record & header rows and returns `false` for other rows.
 Calculated height based on content set to the `out` parameter and you can assign the calculated height to the `Height` property of `QueryRowHeightEventArgs`.

 Below are the parameter to GetAutoRowHeight method,

-1. `RowIndex` – denotes the index of row in SfDataGrid.
+1. `RowIndex` – denotes the index of row in Data Grid.

 2. `GridRowSizingOptions` – A class with properties to customize the row height calculation.